 Car-free adventures aroundTorquayDevon

 Agatha Christie was born in Torquay in 1890 and the town’s landmarks feature in her mysteries.
 The palm trees and art nouveau pavilion, the elegant hotels and seaside promenades all feel like something from a novel.
+Great Western Railway's stations on the coastal Riveria Line are all part of the retro vibe.
 With a balmy south-facing microclimate in the shelter of Dartmoor, the area is known as the English Riviera and tropical plants flourish in the Victorian villa gardens.
-Torquay is an ideal town for a car-free break, with buses, boats and a mini-train, some fabulous walks, and two railway stations – with a great scenic ride along the coast on the way.
-Whether you’re taking the ferry to Brixham, the steam train to Greenway, or simply strolling by the sea, Torquay is the place to be.
+Torquay is an ideal staycation town for a car-free holiday, with buses, boats, a mini-train, some fabulous walks, and two railway stations – with a great scenic ride along the coast on the way.
+Scroll to the end for tips on bargain train and bus tickets and handy places to stay.

 1. The Agatha Christie Mile

+The first of our Torquay car-free adventures.
 Along Torquay’s seafront, between the Grand and Imperial Hotels, this short literary trail with seven plaques takes you past city sights relating to the queen of crime’s life and works.
-Agatha Christie spent her honeymoon night at the Grand Hotel on Christmas Eve 1914 and Archie had proposed to her after a Wagner concert at the Pavillion.
+Agatha Christie spent her honeymoon night at the Grand Hotel on Christmas Eve 1914 and Archie had proposed to her after a Wagner concert at the Pavilion.
 She roller-skated on Princess Pier and swam at Beacon Cove.

 - The Grand Hotel is a minute’s walk from Torquay Railway station.
 Turn right towards the seafront and you’ll see it ahead.
 Guests can still stay in the Agatha Christie Suite.